grayresearch/CX/CHARTER.md

 The hardware standards enable reuse of composable extension *implementations* (RTL modules).
-They specify interoperable module port signaling and function, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
-Then in response to issuing a CX instruction, a CPU issues a CXU request to the selected CXU, which sends its response back to the CPU.
-CX-HW accomodates a diversity of signaling disciplins including combinational, pipelined fixed latency, and pipelined variable latency with valid/ready handshaking.
+They specify interoperable module port signaling and function, supporting combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
+A single CXU may implement multiple CXs.
+Then in response to issuing a CX instruction, a CPU issues a CXU request, routed to the selected CXU, and its response is routed back to the CPU.

 The ISA extensions, API, ABI, and logic interface, will fulfil these
 requirements: composability, conflict-freedom, decentralization, stable